pp81381/nice_tt6/README.md

 A sensor class that can be used to monitor the position of a cover.
 Could be used to monitor a retractable projector screen or a garage door.
 Designed for use with Home Assistant.

-Cover is an `AsyncObservable` and will notify any attached objects of type `AsyncObserver` if the `drop_pct` is changed
+Cover is an `AsyncObservable` and will notify any attached objects of type `AsyncObserver` if the position is changed

 Constructor parameters: